atk4/core/docs/factory.rst

 Namespace
 =========

 You might have noticed, that seeds do not specify namespace.
-This is because factroy relies on $app to normalize your class name.
+This is because factory relies on $app to normalize your class name.

 .. php:method:: normalizeClassName($name, $prefix = null)